hanami/assets/README.md

 ### Deployment

-`Lotus::Assets` ships with an executable (`lotus-assets`), which can be used to precompile assets and make them cacheable by browsers (via checksum suffix).
+`Hanami::Assets` ships with an executable (`hanami-assets`), which can be used to precompile assets and make them cacheable by browsers (via checksum suffix).

 Let's say we have an application that has main file that requires the entire code (`config/environment.rb`), a gem that brings Ember.js code, and the following sources: